zdsjjtTLG/TrackIt/README_EN.md

 - BUG fix

-**Do not download the code from the GitHub repository to use!!!
-Just pip install gotrackit as a third-party library and use it**
+**❗❗❗Do not download the code from the GitHub repository to use!!!
+Just pip install gotrackit as a third-party library and use it❗❗❗**

 <div align=center>